BillReeves/Coursera_Getting_and_Cleaning_Data/README.md

 the activity labels were applied to the activity factor.
 The data columns were named using the labels from features.txt.

-As we are only interested in data comumns with mean and std summaries, all other columns were removed.
+As we are only interested in data columns with mean and std summaries, all other columns were removed.
 Finally, the mean of each data column was computed for each group of subject and activity.
 That summary was written as a comma separated text file to dataSummary.txt.